CD-i FAQ 2020 | Back to Index

 Philips Interactive Media Centre, Second Edition 1995

-11.8 What good alternatives are there for CD-i in the consumer area?
+11.8 What alternatives emerged for CD-i in the consumer area?

-11.9 What good alternatives are there for CD-i in the professional field?
+11.9 What alternatives emerged for CD-i in the professional field?

 CD-i became very popular in the professional area.
-It was widely used in a wide variety of appliations, most notably for training and point-of-sale and point-of-information.
-CD-i is a cheap device, requiring no special training on how to use it, no setup or difficult installation procedures, and it delivers very acceptible, TV-like video and sound.
+It was widely used in a wide variety of applications, most notably for training and point-of-sale and point-of-information.
+CD-i was an economical device, requiring no special training on how to use it, no setup or difficult installation procedures, and it delivered TV-like video and sound.
 It was especially attractive in terms of costs, capabilities, audiovisual quality and reliability compared to PC-based solution at the time.
 We have around 400 professional CD-i titels in our ICDIA CD-i Software Archive.

 After the demise of CD-i and the end of the production of CD-i players, some expected DVD-Video to become the natural successor format in the professional field.
 However, stand-alone DVD-Video players never replaced CD-i setups at a large scale.
 This was partly due to the lack of interactive features of the same level as CD-i, but also because of the rising trend to move towards web-based technologies.
 Many training, educational and company reference solutions moved online, and the same happened to kiosk-applications like point-of-sale and point-of-information terminals.